 When you create a vSphere HA cluster, you must configure a number of settings that determine how the feature works.
 Before you do this, identify your cluster's nodes.
 These nodes are the ESXi hosts that will provide the resources to support virtual machines and that vSphere HA will use for failover protection.
 You should then determine how those nodes are to be connected to one another and to the shared storage where your virtual machine data resides.
 After that networking architecture is in place, you can add the hosts to the cluster and finish configuring vSphere HA.

-You can enable and configure vSphere HA before you add host nodes to the cluster.
+You can activate and configure vSphere HA before you add host nodes to the cluster.
 However, until the hosts are added, your cluster is not fully operational and some of the cluster settings are unavailable.
 For example, the Specify a Failover Host admission control policy is unavailable until there is a host that can be designated as the failover host.